risawitama/verbose-potato/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## My dentist is the best, he even has a little plaque!